stefichjo/speranto/ghermanaj/en-prononco.md

 | | |

 Notes:
-After stretching and squeezing our vowel space, we can add a little twist, i.e. an anti-clockwise rotation.
-The `ɒ` "lot" vowel is raised to `ɔ` "lot", the `æ` "trap" vowel is lowered to `a` "trap", the `e̞` "dress" vowel is lowered to `ɛ` "dress", and the `ɪ` "kit" vowel is lowered to `e` "kit".
+After stretching and squeezing our vowel space, let's add a little twist—a counterclockwise rotation.
+The `ɒ` "lot" vowel is raised to `ɔ` "lot", the `æ` "trap" vowel is lowered to `a` "trap", the `e̞` "dress" vowel is lowered to `ɛ` "dress", and the `ɪ` "kit" vowel drops to `e` "kit".

 <!--v-->